Ronald W. Ellis

 In 2004, Ellis trained Declan's Moon to an undefeated season and American Champion Two-Year-Old Colt honors.
 In 2009, he won the most important race of his career when Rail Trip captured the Grade I Hollywood Gold Cup.

 Ron Ellis serves on the board of directors of the Thoroughbred Owners of California (TOC).
-He and wife Amy, with whom he has three daughters, make their home in Arcadia, California near Santa Anita Park.
+He and wife Amy, with whom he has three daughters, make their home in Arcadia, California, near Santa Anita Park.
 Amy McGee Ellis is the sister of trainer Paul McGee.

-He was once an analyst for Fox Sports from 1998-2001.
+He was once an analyst for Fox Sports from 1998 to 2001.
 He has been with TVG Network since 2006.